 - 1. Materials or items which are offensive to what is considered good taste at Bishop Dwenger High School.
 Such items will be confiscated and turned over to the parents or guardians of the student who was in possession.
 Disciplinary actions depend on the severity of the offense and may result in suspension and/or expulsion. - 2.
-Electronic Communication Devices, Cell Phones, and other Electronic Media Devices: Electronic devices cause disruption of the educational process and are, therefore, not to be used during school hours.
+Electronic Communication Devices/Electronic Media Devices: Electronic devices cause disruption of the educational process and are, therefore, not to be used during school hours.
 These devices must be turned off and in school hall lockers during the school day.
 Examples of these devices include, but are not limited to cellular phones, cameras, digital recorders, iPods, electronic game players and laser pointers.
-Items may be confiscated and a referral for discipline may be written. - Parents are advised to contact their child during the school day by calling the school office.
-Students may use the phone in the office to contact parents during the day.
-All school rooms and offices have telephones in case of emergency. - 3.
+Items may be confiscated and a referral for discipline may be written. - 3.
 Any device (lighter, matches, etc.) functioning to start a fire is prohibited in the school.
 Such devices will be confiscated, and a referral may be written. - 4.
 Any weapons of any type including knives and guns, including toys of such nature. - 5.
 Illegal drugs of any type.
-Prescription drugs are subject to the guidelines of the Nurse's Office set out below.
+Prescription drugs are subject to the guidelines of the Nurse's Office set out below. - 6.
+Cell Phones: Students will be expected to keep their phones in their locker all day, turned off or silenced.
+Students will be allowed to check their phones when they are using their locker between classes during the academic day (7:55am-3:00pm).
+Students have a limited 6-minute passing period and will be counted tardy to class if they exceed this time.